shekelyan/sampleiterator/README.md

 # (Sequential) Random Sampling Without Replacement

-The Hidden Shuffle method generates a random set of integers in increasing order for simple random sampling without replacement (using the integers as indexing positions).
-It only uses O(1) memory and is comparably fast as unsorted sampling methods (default in most standard libraries).
+The Hidden Shuffle sampling method generates a random set of integers in increasing order for simple random sampling without replacement (where one uses the integers as indexing positions).
+The method only uses O(1) memory and is comparably fast as ordinary (unsorted) sampling methods in most standard libraries.

 # Implementations